kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

 ## Remedy

 You should decide to `allow` access to the specific path or restrict it via `jwt` security token.
-Both at the same time is not allowed.
+Using both at the same time is not allowed.

 ---
 ## Issue - Using Istio `jwt` handler configuration for Ory `jwt` handler